onqtam/headjack/docs/why/100_1k_10k_words.md

 WikiRedditOverflow
 Religion: the only truly scalable coordination & cooperation mechanism The World (Self) Model
-The ultimate product/service - the best of everything that’s worth a damn - meaning, community and prosperity Jailbreaking the Simulation - ala George Hotz
+    a real world model is a model of the world, by the world, for the world The ultimate product/service - the best of everything that’s worth a damn - meaning, community and prosperity The Great Enabler
+Jailbreaking the Simulation - ala George Hotz
     Taking control and becoming architects of the incentives in the matrix Bringing Intelligence to Intelligent Design